 COMPARING YOURSELF TO OTHERS IS STUPID

 This one of the top workout motivation tips you’ll see from everyone.
 Focus on you and only you.
 Don’t be looking around.
 You’ll only be wasting your time.
 And don’t you dare even shame yourself on where you’re at.
 The point and goal is that you’re progressing and moving forward.

 As we get older, staying fit and healthy will only get harder.
 The question is, do you want to start now while you can or do you want to wait because you’ll have to get healthy?

 I get it.
 It’s hard to stay motivated in the gym.
-But remember what I’ve said in past posts.
+But remember what I’ve said in past articles.
 When you’re on your health journey, take it one day, one workout, one rep at a time.

 And if you get sick or are very tired, taking a break from the gym is not a bad move.
 Listen to your body because healing is part of the process of health.

 If you don’t take time to heal, you won’t commit to working out much less stay consistent.